PhilHite/ataribasconvert/README.md

 ataribasconvert program.txt program.bas
 ```

-The output file will be saved as `PROGRAM_ATARI.BAS` (uppercase).
+The output file will be saved as `PROGRAM.BAS` (uppercase).
 The tool will report how many bytes were converted and where the output was written.

 ## Installation